Homage to the Square

 The study of color

 The series of paintings shared somewhat the same characteristics throughout the years.
 For instance, some consisted of three differently colored squares while some were composed of four squares each.
-A major source of inspiration for the squares was an 1810 phenomenon known as Farbenlehre1 or the Study of color, which was adopted popularly at the Bauhaus where Albers studied and taught.

 The meaning of the paintings